Mohanraj486/Mohanraj486/README.md

-- 👋 Hi, I’m @Mohanraj486
+- 👋 Hi, I’m Mohanraj
 - 👀 I’m interested in ...Java
 - 🌱 I’m currently learning ...
-Advance jJava
+Advance Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...mohanrajraj486@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Mohanraj486/Mohanraj486 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.